 - “Windows Shell Experience Host” can suck up a lot of CPU and RAM.
 To reduce its effect on your system, you can choose a solid background color, disable transparency on the Start Menu, and disabling accent colors.
 Here is how you can do that.

 - Windows Cortana can suck a fair amount of processor power and RAM.
 Microsoft is very determined that you should always be running it.
-Here is how you can disable Cortana, and the easiest way is with their "Disable Cortana" registry zip file..
+Here are two ways to disable Cortana:

 There have been reports of people upgrading from Windows 8 to Windows 10.
 The ESS had been working correctly, and after the upgrade it would randomly stop during motion sequences.
 In that case, it turned out that W10 had decided to make the Ethernet network a shared connection.
 After removing the shared access from the network, the ESS returned to working correctly with Mach4.